Nov 2020 -

 HTML/CSS

-They want to feel a sense of connection to their favourite music but they cannot because of how digital music-streaming platforms can be isolating from other users.
+Avid music-lovers want to feel a sense of connection to one another through sharing their taste in music, but they cannot because of how digital music-streaming platforms can be isolating from other users.
 An online survey concluded that 50% of all music streamers from all platforms were not satisfied with their current provider's streaming data insights.

 How might we allow Spotify users to get personalized visualizations based on their music taste at any time that recognize users unique tastes?